malibenbel/team2_boucheron/README.md

 ## Project Overview

-Our luxury consulting engineering team stores historical product data in a massive BigQuery table: `edhec-business-manageme.luxurydata2502.price-monitoring-2022`, which contains over 2 million rows (limited from 5+ million for cost control).
+Our luxury project stores historical product data in a massive BigQuery table: `edhec-business-manageme.luxurydata2502.price-monitoring-2022`, which contains over 2 million rows (limited from 5+ million for cost control).
 This data, extracted from a 2023 company study, was used to perform a strategic business analysis.
 In our case, we analyzed the evolution of the luxury brand Boucheron, exploring pricing trends, exchange rates, market dynamics, and other useful information.

 ## Functions